VolgaCTF/volgactf-final/infrastructure-guide.md

     Node settings are applied to a specific VM instance.

-    The settings below are copied from `sample/nodes/*.json` but may well be adjusted to content organiser's liking.
+    The settings below are copied from `sample/nodes/*.json` but may well be adjusted to contest organiser's liking.

     **redis.json**